richardwilkes/gcs_translations/README.md

 Copy the appropriate language file into the GCS translations directory and relaunch GCS.
 For GCS v5+, the exact path can be found in the help on the command line: `gcs --help`.
 For versions of GCS prior to v5, this was typically a directory named `i18n` alongside the executable.
 GCS only reads the contents of these files once, at startup, so any changes made to them will not be noticed until you quit and re-launch.

-GCS determines which language to use by looking at environment variables.
+GCS determines which language to use by looking at environment variables on macOS and Linux.
 It first looks at `LC_ALL`.
 If that isn't set or is empty, it then looks at `LANG`.
 If that isn't set or is empty, it then falls back to using `en_US.UTF-8` as the language choice.
+On Windows, GCS makes a system API call to determine the current user's default locale, so you should be setting your system to use whatever language is preferred.

 In addition, if the language specified isn't available (i.e. no translation file is present, or a missing key in the translation file), then the languages listed in the `LANGUAGE` environment variable (separated by `:`) are used as fallbacks, in the order listed.

 ### How do I create my own translations?